No passwords, no registration, no paywalls, no popups, no AI

 A. Hi.

 Guillermo's and Mike's suggestion are both fine for 30 gallons of diluted HCl.
 But be prepared: the baking soda will bubble more that you think it will even after you've been warned to expect it to bubble a lot.
 It will take a pretty long time, maybe a couple of hours to do 30 gallons right.
-After you have double-checked the pH with pH paper this on eBay or Amazon [affil links] , you can dump it down the drain (assuming that you are not part of a regulated industry).
+After you have double-checked the pH with pH paper on eBay or Amazon [affil link] , you can dump it down the drain (assuming that you are not part of a regulated industry).

 Neither iron/steel nor aluminum are regulated in most jurisdictions, so if those were the only metals dissolved in it, you're probably still okay.
 Luck & Regards,